ASF outbreaks force culling of 11,000 pigs in Da Nang, prompting calls for compulsory vaccination to protect Vietnam’s pork industry.

+Mr Hung concluded that ASF’s recurring nature demands proactive measures.
 “Prevention is better than cure.
 ASF returns every one to two years.
-We propose it be added to the list of dangerous animal diseases requiring mandatory vaccination,” Mr Hung stressed.
+We propose it be added to the list of dangerous animal diseases requiring mandatory vaccination,” he said.

 Subscribe now to the technical pig magazine